Introduction:

 - Prefer to borrow from traditional institutions

-- Fast access to cash
+- Have access to lower-interest loans

 How Much Can You Borrow?